kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 ### Buying Alacrities

 The second shopping trip for Adrenal Alacrities depends on whether or not you get an Alacrity on the Endar Spire.
 Scouts are guaranteed an Adrenal Alacrity in their initial footlocker, while Scoundrels must rely on an unlikely random drop.
-An Alacrity can drop randomly when recruiting Trask or when looting the Sith Heavy Trooper in the Starboard Section.
+An Alacrity can drop randomly either when recruiting Trask or when looting the Sith Heavy Trooper in the Starboard Section.
 Both opportunities are only a 1 in 240 chance, meaning you have a net 0.83% chance of getting at least one random Alacrity on Spire.

 Your second shopping trip should be:
 - With no Spire Alacrity: Shop with Zelka, skip Dantooine and Manaan